What's So Different About Terressentials?

 We hate to be the ones to break it to you, but most of them are trying to hoodwink you.
 Yes, even some of the ones that you may have grown to trust...the ones who seem to be so warm and fuzzy and earthy and caring.
 We’re going to let you in on all of the tricks of the trade.
 But first, we’ll tell you about Terressentials, since that’s what you came here for.

-The bottom line is that you won’t find any ingredients in Terressentials products that wouldn’t be allowed in the making of a certified organic food.
+The bottom line is that you won’t find any ingredients in our own Terressentials handcrafted products that wouldn’t be allowed in the making of a certified organic food.
 We use certified organic cocoa butter and certified organic coconut oil, all certified organic essential oils.
 Why doesn’t everyone else?
 It all boils down to money.
 Yours.
 Other companies want to take as much of your money as possible, giving you as little of what you expect—true organic—as they can get away with.
-Take a look at our ingredients pages to see what we’re made of—and not made of.
-Incidentally, the column of chemical ingredients that we don’t use came from companies that boast that they make products made only of the finest natural ingredients.
-What does that tell you?
+Take a look at our ingredients to see what we’re made of—and not made of.